Affording a St. Andrew's Education

 Children of Episcopal priests who demonstrate financial need are eligible for this scholarship.
 Students in grades K-12 are eligible for this scholarship.

 - Fred Haruto Shintaku and Ruth K. Shintaku Scholarship

-Students entering grades 9-12 with a minimum grade point average of 3.0, that participate in community service, and demonstrate financial need are eligible for this scholarship.
+Students entering grades 9-12 with a minimum grade point average of 3.0, who participate in community service, and demonstrate financial need are eligible for this scholarship.

-Students entering grades 7-12, of Hawaiian ancestry, that participate in athletics, and have earned at least a 2.75 grade point average, and demonstrate financial need are eligible for this scholarship.
+Students entering grades 6-12, of Hawaiian ancestry, who participate in athletics, and have earned at least a 2.75 grade point average, and demonstrate financial need are eligible for this scholarship.